Vidhya-bharathi-raj/project/README.md

 ### Worksheet 4:
 Deploys dashboards that vividly illustrate critical insights, including retailer-based unit sales, profitability by retailer, the most lucrative regions, city-wise unit sales, and product share contributions.

-This project not only showcases the versatility of Excel in managing and analyzing data but also underscores the strategic use of visual tools to uncover actionable business insights.
+"This project not only showcases the versatility of Excel in managing and analyzing data but also underscores the strategic use of visual tools to uncover actionable business insights."

 ## [Mobiles Data Analysis using SQL](https://github.com/VidhyabharathirajC/SQL-Project)